amadeus4dev/amadeus-node/README.md

 ## Logging & Debugging

-The SDK makes it easy to add your own logger compatible with the default `console`.
+The SDK makes it easy to add your own logger that is compatible with the default `console`.

 ```js
 var amadeus = new Amadeus({